Elvismutinda/distributed-dbs_mini-project/README.md

 ## Domain - Ecommerce

+_The company Soi is an online retailer that sells a variety of products such as clothing, electronics, books, and home appliances.._

 | 3 sites | 3 different Database Platforms | at least 2 Operating Systems | addresses |
 | --- | --- | --- | --- |